A general approach to enhance slope limiters on non-uniform rectilinear grids: Computing convergence rates on non-uniform meshes

 Then the convergence rates is estimated by

-Note that the equation above is widely used for estimating convergence rates on uniform meshes, and its validity for the same purpose on non-uniform meshes is open for discussion.
-However the numerical results presented in Section~\ref{sec:example} justifies this choice for irregular meshes generated in the way described in Section~\ref{sec:case}.
+This equation has wide usage for estimating convergence rates on uniform meshes, but its validity for the same purpose on randomly generated non-uniform meshes is open for discussion.
+Nevertheless, the numerical results presented in Section~\ref{sec:example} justifies this choice for irregular meshes generated in the way described in Section~\ref{sec:case}.